 1. Have your dog’s ears examined and cleaned professionally at a veterinary clinic

 3. If your dog doesn’t scratch, leave the ears alone

-4. If your dog scratches and your vet confirmed a yeast infection, clean the ears once and use an all natural Zinc based drops like Zn 4.5 Otic.
+4. If your dog scratches and your vet confirms a yeast infection, clean the ears once and use an all natural Zinc-based drops like Zn 4.5 Otic.